wevanshomelab/gke-cluster/README.md

 ## Linkerd
 The linkerd service is split into four applications; linkerd-crds, linkerd-bootstrap, linkerd, and linkerd viz.

-The CRDs are automatically installed, however we will need to use the clusters sealed secrets service manage a new trust anchor root CA for linkerd.
+The CRDs are automatically installed, however we will need to use the clusters sealed secrets service to manage a new trust anchor root CA for linkerd.

-Generate your new root CA
+Generate your new root CA and seal with kubeseal.
 ```
 make generate-trust-anchor

 ```

-Validate and then commit in your new sealed trust anchor
+Validate that the trust anchor sealed secret and public cert are updated and then commit in your new sealed trust anchor.
 ```
 git diff